ETHZ-INS/stressTRAPreanalysis/README.md

 ![](figures/README-unnamed-chunk-3-1.png)<!-- -->

-We here instead observe that the BDNF mutant males appear to have an expression pattern, for the reported genes, which mimics the wildtype females, while the mutant females not exposed to stress have an expression pattern, for those genes, which resembles that of stressed wildtype females.
-While it is possible the the mutation entirely reverses the expression pattern of thoses genes, most groups are represented by a single sample, and an equally, or arguably more likely explanation would be that these co-expressed genes are the result of random variation unrelated to the experimental variables.
-To establish this, we can include the second dataset ([GSE131972](www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE131972)):
+We here observe that the BDNF mutant males appear to have an expression pattern, for the reported genes, which mimics the wildtype females, while the mutant females not exposed to stress have an expression pattern, for those genes, which resembles that of stressed wildtype females.
+While it is possible that the mutation entirely reverses the expression pattern of thoses genes, most groups are represented by a single sample, and an arguably more likely explanation would be that these co-expressed genes are the result of random variation unrelated to the experimental variables.
+To test this, we can include the second dataset ([GSE131972](www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE131972)):

 ```r